 Out of five:

-Three and a half.
-I usually adore Holly’s books, but this one just wasn’t for me as much as her others I’m afraid.
-It is an important book though, and I’m glad to have read it.
+Four.
+I adore Holly’s books.
+This one is an important book though, and I’m glad to have read it.